 Communication skills affect not only learning, but also everyday quality of life.
 By helping those who struggle with various speech communication disorders, Speech Language Pathologists, Audiologists and those involved with research provide an invaluable service.
 At the Curry School, we offer three Speech Communication Disorders degrees taught by high-caliber, collaborative scientists.
 Students receive a large amount of practical, hands-on experience through our clinic Sheila C. Johnson Center.
 This program is accredited by the Council on Academic Accreditation (CAA) of the American Speech-Language-Hearing Association (ASHA).

 Embark on a career doing meaningful work with, or on behalf of, youth.
 With its dual emphasis on rigorous academic preparation and innovative skill-building, this program prepares graduates for careers in both the private and nonprofit sectors.
 You'll learn how to evaluate the effectiveness of existing social innovations for youth, and collaborate with a team to design new ones.
 You'll also gain critical conceptual and practical skills in the development, implementation and evaluation of youth programs and policies.

-All of the undergraduate programs at the Curry School include significant field experiences or practicums where you will be engaging with real people, making a real difference.
+The Curry School offers several options for undergraduate students.
+Each program include significant field experience, where students engage with real people and gain practical, hands-on experience.
 If you are looking to jump-start your role in making an impact on your community, we invite you to join the Curry School of Education as an undergrad.

 Master of Teaching